 Onions are grown in certain regions in the Philippines — notably North Cotabato, Southern Leyte, Nueva Ecija, Isabela, Ilocos Norte, and Mindoro where Vietnam’s VietGrow will setup varieties of demo onion farm — but should be adaptable for planting within the Philippine agricultural lands, often blessed with plenty of sunshine.

 Traditionally, farmers in the Philippines can only harvest onions once a year, unlike Vietnam’s three.

-How to plant onion
+How to develop your onion farm

-- Nitrogen is a major part of chlorophyll and the green color of plants, and ideal soil for planting onion is rich in nitrogen, well-drained and loose which allows unrestrained development of onion bulbs.
+- Nitrogen is a major part of chlorophyll and the green color of plants, and the ideal soil for planting onion is rich in nitrogen, well-drained and loose which allows unrestrained development of onion bulbs.

 - Onion bulbs are heavy feeders so it is important that they be cultivated in well-nourished soil.
 Soil can be nurtured with manure/natural fertilizer before planting season.
-During planting time, you may supplement soil nutrients with nitrogen fertilizer, and side dress every few weeks until bulb development begins.
+During planting time, you may supplement soil nutrients with nitrogen fertilizer, and side dresses every few weeks until bulb development begins.

 - For sets plants or transplanted onions, plant the smaller sets 1 inch deep with 4 to 5 inches gap between each plant and in rows 12 to 18 inches apart.

-- Onions are root crops but as a planter, you should think of them as a leaf crop.
+- Onions are root crops but as a planter, you should think of them as a leaf crops.
 This means planting onions should not be buried more than one inch under the soil.
 Doing so will restrict bulb growth.

-- Crop rotation with fellow root crops such as garlic, potato, shallot and radish bodes well for onion.
+- Crop rotation with fellow root crops such as garlic, potato, shallot, and radish bodes well for onion.